mac2bua/ai-driving-theory-teacher/README.md

 * **Ask a Question**: Users can input their own questions about the German driving theory exam, and the AI will provide answers using a Retrieval-Augmented Generation (RAG) approach.
 * **Immediate Feedback**: The app provides instant feedback on quiz answers, including correct answers and explanations.
 * **Interactive Interface**: A user-friendly Streamlit application for an engaging learning experience.
+* **User Feedback Mechanism**: In the "Ask a Question" mode, users can provide feedback on the AI-generated answers, helping improve the application's performance.
+* **User Feedback Dashboard**: An administrative dashboard (dashboard.py) displays collected feedback, providing insights into user interactions and areas for improvement.

 ## Data Generation